 These bets focus on a specific timeframe, such as the first inning or the first five innings of the game.
 The goal is to decide who will be on top of the game at that point.
 The latter is particularly popular for those focused on the match-ups between starting pitchers, who often do not play the final few innings of a game.

 For instance, first five innings:

-For another wrinkle, oddsmakers will post alternative runlines for you to choose from, such as 1.0 or 2.5 runs.
+For another wrinkle, oddsmakers will post alternative run lines for you to choose from, such as 2.5 runs.

-When MLB teams hook up, it’s typically for a series ranging from two to four games.
+When MLB teams play, it’s typically for a series ranging from two to four games.
 You can place your bets on which side you think will win more games.
 These are listed as moneyline odds.

 You can also take a longer range view on the MLB season by exploring the wide range of opportunities available in the futures market.
 Futures betting allows you to place a bet on an outcome that won’t be known until a later date.
 Here’s a look at some of the biggest offerings.